Nickchapman3773/Uranium-Fever/README.md

 - Keybinds - How do I find Uranium Fever's Keybinds?
 	- Press K in the pause menu.
 - Manual Installs - Why do I have to manually install TTW, NVR, and Stash Organizer?
 	- Modpub does not allow automated wabbajack downloading.
-We apologize for this inconvenience.
+We apologize for this inconvenience..
+- Manual Installs - Why do I have to click to install Vanilla UI + and Vanilla UI Extension?
+	- The auto download feature on the moddb website is extremely unreliable, requiring this step to be manual.
+- Size - Why is the installation requirement so large?
+	- When Wabbajack compiles and installs a list, it requires simultaneously drive presence of the initial download, the unedited file, and the file after it has been altered (in our case, most large texture packs have been appropriately compressed, optimized, and BSA packed).
+Many of these files are automatically removed following installation, though if desired, around 50gb of download files can also be deleted.
+Deleting these download files will make updating more arduous, however.
 - Ragdolls - Doesn't Ragdolls cause crashes?
 	- NO!
 The original version of ragdolls did cause crashes.
 The replacement plugin available in Death Throes is **NOT** prone to crashes.